Sudafed Side Effects

 Why Come to Lighthouse for Sudafed Addiction?

-At Lighthouse Recovery Institute, we believe recovery is more than simply abstinence from pseudoephedrine.
-We believe it’s a complete recovery of body, mind, and spirit.
+At Lighthouse Recovery Institute, we believe recovery is more than simply cessation from getting high on pseudoephedrine or taking Sudafed with alcohol.
+We believe it’s a complete recovery of body, mind and spirit.

 To best provide our patients with this level of care, we offer gender-specific pseudoephedrine addiction treatment and Comprehensive Addiction Treatment.